-If you have a deflation which does not spontaneously reinflate, make a long smooth progressive pump on the deflated side.
+If the deflation does not spontaneously reinflate, make a long, smooth, deep pump of the brakes of the deflated side.
 This pumping action should take about 2 seconds per pump.
 Pumping too short and fast will not reinflate the wing and pumping too slow might take the glider close to, or beyond, the stall point.